 ISS GLASS LEWIS VANGUARD BLACKROCK FIDELITY STATE STREET Climate Change Vote case-by-case on management proposals that request shareholders to approve the company's climate transition action plan, taking into account the completeness and rigor of the plan.
 Companies should evaluate financial exposure to direct environmental risks associated with their operations.
 Firms should consider their exposure to risks emanating from a broad range of issues, over which they may have no or only limited control.
-Companies should provide public disclosures related to their emission data in categories where climate- related risks are deemed material by the board.
-Company strategies should account for Climate Risk and their long term business model should be prepared with a range of climate-scenarios.
+N/A Company strategies should account for Climate Risk and their long term business model should be prepared with a range of climate-scenarios.
 N/A Companies should provide public disclosures in accordance with the following four pillars of the Taskforce for Climate-related Financial Disclosures framework.

 ISS GLASS LEWIS VANGUARD BLACKROCK FIDELITY STATE STREET Human Rights, Human Capital Management, and International Operations Generally vote for proposals requesting a report on company or company supplier labor and/or human rights standards and policies unless such information is already publicly disclosed.
 Will vote against members of the board who are responsible in situations where a company has not properly managed or mitigated material environmental or social risks to the detriment of shareholder value, or when such mismanagement has threatened shareholder value.
 Companies should evaluate financial exposure to direct environmental risks associated with their operations.
 This is to include human rights and human capital management issues.
 A proposal will be evaluated on its merits and in the context that a company's board has ultimate responsibility for providing effective oversight of strategy and risk management.
 This oversight includes material sector and company-specific sustainability risks and opportunities that have potential to affect long-term shareholder values.
 Companies should demonstrate a robust approach to HCM and provide shareholders with clear and consistent disclosures to help investors understand how a company's approach aligns with its stated strategy and business model.
 They ask companies to disclose and provide context on the most relevant HCM factors for their business.
 Generally aligns with management's recommendation and current practice when voting on shareholder proposals concerning human and natural capital issues.
 Fidelity, however, also believes that transparency is critical and will evaluate shareholder proposals concerning natural and human capital topics.
-Quality public disclosure includes how the board: (i) oversees human capital issues; (ii) approaches human capital management and how these advance the long-term business strategy; (iii) attracts and retains employees; (iv) channels to ensure concerns and ideas from workers are heard; and (iv) advances diversity, equity, and inclusion.
+Will assess proposals considering: • Board Oversight: Methods outlining ho the board oversees human capital related risks and opportunitie. • Strategy: Approache to human capital management and how these advance the long-term business strategy; • Compensation: Strategies throughouthe organization that aim to attract and retain employees, and incentivize contribution to an effective human capital strategy; • Voice: Channels to ensure the concerns and ideas from worked are solicited and acted upon, and how the workforce is engaged and empowered in the organization; and • Workforce Demographics: Role the board in overseed workforce demographics efforts